proversity-org/jupyter-server/README.md

 # For the final image
 docker build --build-arg DEPLOYMENT_TOKEN=$DEPLOYMENT_TOKEN -t proversity/notebook .
 ```

+Build arguments are currently not supported by AWS Elastic Beanstalk, therefore for
+the time being you must ensure the deployment token exists in the project directory
+in a file called .deployment_token.
+When running the above command you may then
+leave out --build-arg.
+It is kept for future reference.

 ## Running
 The following examples are illustrations mostly for the purpose of running the